What Shoes Do You Wear To Ski? (Best Footwear for Ski Trips)

 A boot that lasts you one season is a waste of money.
 Buying a cheap boot is often a false economy.
-If it only lasts you a few months before poor stitching, inferior materials, and bad craftsmanship lets you down – then what’s the point.
+If it only lasts you a few months before poor stitching, inferior materials, and bad craftsmanship let you down - then what's the point?

 Everyday shoes that you might wear at home will quickly get soaked.
 Here's a list of shoes to avoid while walking around on your ski trip.

 - Slippers or flip-flops!